< Back

 Monitoring: Amazon AppFlow

-Amazon AppFlow is a fully-managed integration service that enables you to securely pass data between software as a service (SaaS) applications, such as Salesforce and AWS services.
-Amazon AppFlow enables you to ingest contact records from Salesforce to Amazon Redshift or pull support tickets from Zendesk to an Amazon S3 bucket.
+Amazon AppFlow is a fully-managed integration service that enables you to securely pass data between software-as-a-service (SaaS) applications, such as Salesforce and AWS services.
+Amazon AppFlow allows you to ingest contact records from Salesforce to Amazon Redshift or pull support tickets from Zendesk to an Amazon S3 bucket.

 Why should you monitor Amazon AppFlow?

-When working with Amazon AppFlow, it is highly important to keep a close eye on the on-demand or scheduled jobs that you have set up.
-This means being notified as soon as possible in the event that a job fails.
-By monitoring these jobs, you can ensure that your systems are operating on accurate and complete data, thereby avoiding any potentially costly errors or problems down the line.
+When working with Amazon AppFlow, keeping a close eye on the on-demand or scheduled jobs you have set up is crucial.
+This means being notified as soon as possible if a job fails.
+By monitoring these jobs, you can ensure that your systems operate on accurate and complete data, thereby avoiding any potentially costly errors or problems.

 Monitoring: Amazon AppFlow